ansegura7/DSL_Analysis/README.md

-# Dictionary of the Spanish language Text Analysis
+# Descriptive Text Analysis of the DSL
-Analysis of the words contained in the Dictionary of the Spanish language (DSL).
+Descriptive text analysis of the words contained in the Dictionary of the Spanish language (DSL).

 ## Text Analysis
 1. Approximate number of words in the DSL